Text Alerts for Unemployment Claims

-- You ran out of all available benefits and we filed a Pandemic Emergency Unemployment Compensation (PEUC) 13-week extension on your claim.
+- You ran out of all available benefits and we filed an extension on your claim.

-Text alerts are sent from 510-74 to the phone number you included on your UI claim.
+Text alerts are sent from 510-74 or 918-06 to the phone number you included on your unemployment claim.
 This service cannot respond to any messages you send.
-If you need technical support or help with your UI claim, Contact Us.
+If you need technical support or help with your claim, Contact Us.